Protecting Your Family,

 Partner · Attorney at Law

-Renee is an attorney and partner at Shober & Rock, concentrating her practice in Elder Law, Estate Planning, and Estate Administration.
+Renee concentrates her practice in Elder Law, Estate Planning, and Estate Administration.
 She graduated from Widener University School of Law in 2000, and holds a B.A. in Business Administration from Arcadia University and a degree in Paralegal Studies from Manor College.
+Her well-rounded perspective on the financial and legal dimensions of estate matters is a hallmark of her practice.

 Alice R. Shober